The material editor is used to adjust a material. It contains the following sections to edit different parts of the material:

 Surface

 The surface section is used to set the surface properties and maps for the material.
-There are two different Surface Map Methods: Metallic Gloss and Mask.

 - Albedo